Duct Leakage Test in Vineland, NJ

 To achieve a passing duct leakage result, your system must read under 4 CFM per 100 square feet with the air handler installed, or 3 CFM per 100 square feet without the air handler.
 For new construction, a passing duct leakage test is essential before the home can qualify for an occupancy certificate.

-If your home in Vineland, NJ is unable to pass a duct leakage test, you are probably spending too much on heating and cooling — while your HVAC equipment endures long-term stress.
-Meeting the 3–4 CFM requirement is important not just for compliance, but for safeguarding your home’s comfort and long-term energy efficiency.
+If your home in Vineland, NJ fails duct leakage test, you are probably spending unnecessarily on heating and cooling — and placing ongoing stress on your HVAC equipment.
+Meeting the 3–4 CFM requirement is indispensable not only for compliance purposes but for ensuring strong comfort and energy savings.

 Local Energy Audits — affordable duct leakage test in Vineland, NJ

-Local Energy Audits proudly works with clients throughout Vineland, NJ and nearby locations.
-We specialize in detecting duct leakage and reducing energy inefficiencies using blower door and duct leakage test.
-Whether you’re creating a new home or improving an existing one, we’re here to assist.
+Local Energy Audits proudly supports customers throughout Vineland, NJ and the areas nearby.
+We specialize in locating and diagnosing duct leakage and energy inefficiencies through blower door and duct leakage tests.
+Whether your home is newly built or older, we’re here to help.

 The Duct Leakage Test Steps Explained